 Back & Neck Pain Relief Specialists.

 We utilize the expertise of our Board Certified and Fellowship Trained Orthopedic Surgeons, Sports Medicine Specialists, and Physical Therapists to develop treatment plans based on your unique injury, lifestyle, and goals.

 Open incision spinal fusion procedures have been performed for many years.
 Recent advancements in spine surgery have allowed spine specialists to perform fusion procedures in a minimally invasive manner.
 A smaller incision is used, less surgical trauma is caused, and recovery is much quicker.
 During a minimally invasive spinal fusion procedure:

-- The disc is removed.
-Arthritic nerve compressing bone and the intervertebral disc
+The disc is removed.
+Arthritic nerve compressing bone and the intervertebral disc is removed.

 The distinguishing feature of minimally invasive spinal fusion procedures is the approach.
-Orthopedic Institute of Central Jersey (OICJ) board-certified and fellowship-trained spine specialists Dr. Ramil Bhatnager, Dr. Joel Goldstein and Dr. Michael Lospinuso perform the following:
+Orthopaedic Institute Brielle Orthopaedics board-certified and fellowship-trained spine specialists perform the following:

 - Anterior lumbar interbody fusion (ALIF)

 The patient’s condition determines which type of procedure is performed.
 OIBOrtho spine specialists obtain a medical history, perform a complete physical examination, and order and analyze medical imaging studies to accurately diagnosis the patient’s condition.